mir-group/phoebe/doc/sphinx/source/theory/wannier.rst

 We thus patch the Quantum ESPRESSO code to fix a gauge of the wavefunction.
 Additionally, we want to make sure that the wavefunction satisfies rotational symmetries, as this will help us reduce the number of calculations of the electron-phonon coupling at the DFT level.

-In a plane-wave code, the wavefunction is expanded in a plane wave basis set as
+In a plane-wave code, the wavefunction is expanded in a plane-wave basis set as

 .. math::
    \psi_{\boldsymbol{k}} = \sum_{\boldsymbol{G}} c(\boldsymbol{G}) e^{i\boldsymbol{k}\cdot\boldsymbol{G}+i\boldsymbol{k}\cdot\boldsymbol{r}}